yiisoft/yii2/docs/guide/caching-overview.md

   [Zend Data Cache](http://files.zend.com/help/Zend-Server-6/zend-server.htm#data_cache_component.htm)
   as the underlying caching medium.

-Tip: because all these cache components extend from the same base class [[yii\caching\Cache]], one can switch to use a different type of cache without modifying the code that uses cache.
+> Because all cache components extend from the same base class [[yii\caching\Cache]], you can switch to use a different type of cache without modifying the code that uses a cache.

-Caching can be used at different levels.
-At the lowest level, we use cache to store a single piece of data, such as a variable, and we call this data caching.
-At the next level, we store in cache a page fragment which is generated by a portion of a view script.
-And at the highest level, we store a whole page in cache and serve it from cache as needed.

-In the next few subsections, we elaborate how to use cache at these levels.

-Note, by definition, cache is a volatile storage medium.
-It does not ensure the existence of the cached data even if it does not expire.
-Therefore, do not use cache as a persistent storage (e.g. do not use cache to store session data or other valuable information).